“We are all faced with a series of great opportunities brilliantly disguised as impossible situations”

 The final question is the one that I can do the most with.
 All situations—good and bad—have so much to teach us.
 When we look at what’s happening to us, around us or inside of us with the intention of obtaining wisdom, we will never be disappointed.
 The ability to gain and apply the wisdom gleaned during times of adversity is what sets us apart from those who never experience the fullness of a FabYOUlous life.

+In order to learn the valuable lessons found in adversity and thereby turn your joker into an ace, you’ll need to develop your resiliency.
+Resilience is the ability to bounce back from difficulties and transform adversity into opportunity.
 The more resilient we become, the less fearful we’ll be of painful life experiences because we’ll see them for what they are—opportunities to grow into the next, better version of ourselves.
 Here are some tips on how to facilitate that growth and more quickly turn that joker in your hand into an ace…

 1.)
 Look for the lessons.
 There is something that can be learned from virtually every situation that we encounter in life.
 When faced with a problem, choose to change the way in which you view the situation.
 Instead of a “problem”, see it as an opportunity that is strengthening you for future endeavors.
 This will allow you to constructively cope with the situation at hand while learning valuable lessons that will benefit you down the road.